 If your roof is suffering from extensive damage or disrepair, getting a new roof is a necessity.
 Waiting too long to undergo this project can cause further structural damage to your home and present a safety hazard.
+You’ll first need to find the best roofers in Delaware to begin the process of getting a new roof.

 There are two primary methods for putting a new roof on your Delaware house.
 You can either try re-roofing or instead tear off the roof and install an entirely new one.
 Choosing the right approach for your situation depends on several factors, such as how extensive the damage is, whether you’ve re-roofed before, the building type and usage, and roof access.